Goldberg – His Slew of Mistakes During First WWE Run

 Did you know?
 Brock Lesnar’s in-ring career was almost cut short one year before at WrestleMania XIX?
 You can read more about that shocking moment here.

-The Aftermath of Bill Goldberg’s First Year in the WWE
+The Fallout from Goldberg’s First Year in WWE

 A short while after completing his first run with the WWE at WrestleMania XX, Bill was a guest on a radio show where he bad-mouthed the company.
 Citing a desire to only wrestle in Japan and calling the WWE a ridiculous soap opera, Goldberg seemed to burn any bridges he had left with Vince McMahon’s promotion.

-It can be somewhat tricky to summarise this one-year run Goldberg had with WWE, starting in 2003.
+It can be somewhat tricky to summarize this one-year run Goldberg had with WWE, starting in 2003.

 Debuting to much excitement and fanfare, the gloss of Goldberg’s arrival to the WWE soon wore off.